Welcome to my site.

 Current Research

-I am based in the Data-Intensive Astronomical Analysis research group where I am currently working on:
+I am based in the Data-Intensive Astronomical Analysis research group where I am working on:

 • Creating novel query strategies to improve accuracy and reduce labelling costs for active learning.